Rainbow-Dreamer/esi_maker/README.md

 # file_path: the file path of the esi file you want to load

 # convert: if set to True, the audio files in the esi file will be converted to
-# pydub AudioSegment instances from binary data
+# pydub AudioSegment instances from binary data, and the `samples` attribute
+# of the returned esi instance will have audio file names without extension as keys

-# this function will return an esi class instance
+# this function will load a esi file, return an esi class instance

 unzip_esi(file_path, folder_name=None)